emilybazar/buy-give-share/README.md

   - **`setupTests.js`**: Configures the testing framework for React components.
   - **`/components`**: Houses reusable React components.
     - **`/pages`**: Contains page components for the platform, including:
+      - **LandingPage.js**: Provides overview of Buy Give Share and its purpose and features
       - **AboutPage.js**: Displays the 'About Us' information.
       - **JoinUsPage.js**: Highlights the benefits of joining the platform for businesses and charities, with links to their respective sign-up pages.
       - **LogInPage.js**: Manages user authentication and login process.